riccardoFasan/stack-overflow-tweaks-tool/README.md

 If the answer is correct, a button will be added in the question header, next to the "ask a question" button.
 When you click the new button, the page will scroll to the correct answer.

+### Jump to the most voted

+Add a button in the question header.
+When you click the new button, the page will scroll to the most voted answer.

 ### Copy answer link

 An "#" will appear next to each answer.
 By clicking it the link of that answer will be copied on your clipboard.